CLI

 Common commands

-Section titled “Common commands”agent-analytics projectsagent-analytics whoamiagent-analytics create my-site --domain https://mysite.comagent-analytics stats my-site --days 7agent-analytics insights my-site --period 7dagent-analytics events my-site --days 7 --limit 20agent-analytics breakdown my-site --property path --event page_view --days 7 --limit 10agent-analytics paths my-site --goal signup --since 30d --max-steps 5agent-analytics funnel my-site --steps "page_view,signup,purchase"agent-analytics retention my-site --period week --cohorts 8agent-analytics experiments list my-siteagent-analytics logoutThe main command families are:
+Section titled “Common commands”agent-analytics projectsagent-analytics whoamiagent-analytics auth statusagent-analytics create my-site --domain https://mysite.comagent-analytics stats my-site --days 7agent-analytics insights my-site --period 7dagent-analytics events my-site --days 7 --limit 20agent-analytics context get my-siteagent-analytics context set my-site --json '{"goals":["Increase activated accounts"],"activation_events":["signup_completed","project_created","first_event_received"],"glossary":[{"event_name":"first_event_received","term":"AA Activation","definition":"Signup, project created, and first event received."}],"annotations":[{"occurred_at":"2026-04-25T13:00:00.000Z","title":"Changed pricing page offer"}]}'agent-analytics breakdown my-site --property path --event page_view --days 7 --limit 10agent-analytics paths my-site --goal signup --since 30d --max-steps 5agent-analytics funnel my-site --steps "page_view,signup,purchase"agent-analytics retention my-site --period week --cohorts 8agent-analytics experiments list my-siteagent-analytics logoutThe main command families are:

 - account and auth:

-login,logout,whoami,revoke-key - project setup:
+login,logout,whoami,auth status,upgrade-link - project setup:

-create,projects - reporting:
+scan,create,projects - reporting:

 stats,insights,breakdown,pages,paths,sessions-dist,events,sessions,query - live monitoring:

-live - schema discovery:
+live - schema and context:

-properties,properties-received - analysis workflows:
+properties,properties-received,context get,context set - analysis workflows:

 funnel,retention,experiments - product feedback: